Pod Meets World: Controversy

-The podcast gained a bit of controversy in February 2024 on their episode discussing guest star and crew member Brian Peck, a convicted sex offender.
+The podcast encountered controversy in February 2024 on their episode discussing guest star and crew member Brian Peck, a convicted sex offender.
 As revealed in the docuseries Quiet on Set: The Dark Side of Kids TV, Friedle and Strong were amongst the public figures who wrote letters of support for probation during Peck’s 2004 trial regarding allegations of child sexual abuse three years earlier in 2001.
-Although both have stated regret for their support at the time, many criticized them for this for not giving a direct apology to the victim, who was later revealed to be former child star and teen idol Drake Bell.
+Although both have stated regret for their support at the time, many criticized them for not giving a direct apology to the victim, who was later revealed to be former child star and teen idol Drake Bell.
 After Bell called out Friedle and Strong multiple times, he eventually forgave Strong after speaking with him, tweeting about it on April 5.

 The February 23, 2025 episode featured Maitland Ward, who had appeared as Rachel McGuire in Boy Meets World but had not appeared in the follow-up Girl Meets World (one of the few alumni of the earlier show not to reprise her role).
 The episode was contentious, with Ward and Fishel discussing, often heatedly, the strained relations between Ward and the rest of the cast (especially Fishel), which were mostly unrelated to Ward's later work in adult entertainment.
 Ward later stated that she suspected the episode was an ambush conceived to draw listeners; she was disappointed she was not warned ahead of time, noting that she and Friedle were still good friends more than she was with the others.